build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 ]
 ```

-## Step 3: Verify or Create the IAM Role for Service account
+## Step 3: Verify or Create the IAM Role for Service Account

 Make sure the "external-dns" service account is correctly set up in the "kube-system" namespace in your cluster.